Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 2.1.0

+* Additions
-* Added option to disable modifier queries.
+	* Added option to disable modifier queries globally.
+	* Added button to roll hit points.
-* Added weapon encumbrance.
+	* Added weapon encumbrance tracking.
+* Bugfixes
+	* Roll templates are no longer cut off when chat avatars are disabled.
-* Fixed a bug where new NPC attacks would not receive the correct attack bonus.
+	* New NPC attacks should now receive the correct attack bonus.

 ### 2.0.1

 * Fixed a bug preventing successful conversion of NPC sheets.
-* Fixed a bug that prevented extra effort from taking effect.
+* Fixed a bug preventing extra effort from taking effect.

 ### 2.0.0